Major & Minor Requirements

 Requirements for the Major

 The major in Middle Eastern Studies requires nine units.
 Students must demonstrate proficiency in Arabic (equivalent to at least two semesters at the second-year level).
 No credit toward the major is given for the first year of language study.
-In certain cases, another Middle Eastern language (for example, Persian, Turkish, Hebrew) may be substituted for Arabic; a student whose area of concentration may render such a substitution appropriate should consult her advisor.
-The substitution of a language other than Arabic for the major requires the approval of the advisory committee.
-A student who wishes to substitute a language other than Arabic should consult her advisor and, with her advisor's approval, submit a written request to the director.
+Exceptionally, another Middle Eastern language (for example, Persian, Turkish, Hebrew) may be substituted for Arabic.
+The substitution of a language other than Arabic for the major requies the approval of the advisory committee.
+A student who wishes to substitute a language other than Arabic should consult their advisor and, with their advisor's approval, submit a written request to the director.
 If the request is approved, one year of Arabic study will still be required for the major in almost all cases.
 For students who are exempt from the language requirement, nine units are still necessary for the completion of the major.

 Majors devise their own programs of study in consultation with an appropriate faculty member from the student’s area of concentration.
 Courses with an asterisk (*) also require the permission of the instructor if the course is to be counted for Middle Eastern studies.